How to Motivate Yourself: 11 Tips for Self Improvement

 Self-motivation tips

-Let's take a closer look at each of the above tips.
-Here, we'll break down these self-motivation techniques, detailing what they are and the science behind them.
+Look closer at each of the above tips, which include descriptions of the self-motivation techniques and the science behind them.

 1. Put your goal on the calendar.

-One way to give a boost to your internal motivation is to create some external motivation: a target date.
-Whatever it is you’re aiming to accomplish, put it on the calendar.
+One way to boost your internal motivation is to create some external motivation: a target date.
+Whatever you’re aiming to accomplish, put it on the calendar.
 You may be working toward a goal with a set finish date built in.
 Examples include preparing for a test or taking a course with a fixed end date.

 If your goal lacks this structure, you can add it by deciding on a date by which you could realistically achieve your goal.

 Want to run a 5k or marathon?
 Sign up for a race on or near your target date.
 Considering a degree?
 Research the application deadline and write it down.
-Aiming to learn a new career skill?
+Are you aiming to learn a new career skill and need work motivation?
 Register for a course and set a target date to finish.

-Having a target date not only helps you stay motivated, it also helps you track your progress—you always know how much further you have to go.
+Having a target date not only helps you stay motivated but also helps you track your progress—you always know how much further you have to go.
 This can have a big impact on your performance [1].

 Tip: Setting a target date